- Starting a Process from Outside of Questetra BPM Suite (Preparatory Chapter)

 - Starting a Process using Python

-In this post, I will describe until “Simple Process Start by GET Request Transmission from Browser”.
+In this post I will cover up to doing a simple Process Start by sending a GET Request from a browser.

 Settings of Message Start Event (HTTP)

-Concerning Data Items, only a “Title” is enough for the moment.
-And for Data editing permission, set the Message Start Event (HTTP) to “Editable”, and “Check” Task to “Only display”.
+Concerning Data Items, only a Title is required for the moment, and for Data editing permissions, in the Message Start Event (HTTP) set the Title to “Editable”, and in the Check Task set it to “Only display”.

 Simple Process Start by GET Request Transmission from Browser

-For this trial, we are going to send a content to be input to the Data Item of “Title” at the time Starting a Process.
-By appending parameters to the end of the endpoint URL, you can pass the data you want to send to the App.
-It will be the following form when you want to set the title to, for example, “test”.
+For this trial, we are going to send content to be input to the Title Data Item when starting the Process.
+By appending parameters to the end of the endpoint URL you can pass the data you want to send to the App.
+For example, when you want to set the title to “test” it will be in the following form.

-When you finish composing the URL, access it with a browser.
-I suppose 403 error will return.
-That is because the access was blocked by IP address filtering function of Questetra BPM Suite.
-When using the API from the external network, it is necessary to relax the IP address restriction appropriately on Questetra BPM Suite side.
+When you finish composing the URL, access it with a browser and a 403 error will be returned.
+That is because the access was blocked by the IP address filtering function of Questetra BPM Suite.
+When using an API from an external network it is necessary to relax the IP address restriction appropriately on the Questetra BPM Suite side.

-Let’s learn how to register the IP address to access the endpoint to Questetra BPM Suite.
-With the default setting, all access to Message Start Event (HTTP) from the external network is denied.
+Let’s learn how to register the IP address used to access the endpoint to Questetra BPM Suite.
+With the default settings, all access to the Message Start Event (HTTP) from external networks is denied.

-To go to the IP address filter setting, click the button on left menu Security in System Setting.
-Let’s set the access permission for the Message Start Event (HTTP) of the App you created earlier.
+To go to the IP address filter settings, go to the System Settings and in the left menu under the Security section click on IP Address Filtering.
+Let’s set the access permissions for the Message Start Event (HTTP) of the App you created earlier.

 Specifying Path Prefix

-You can set IP address filter for each path prefix.
-To apply a filter by an IP address to a specific Message Start Event (HTTP), add an item of [Message Start Event (HTTP) – a specific node].
-You can select it in the pull-down in Path Prefix in “Message Start Event/Catching Message Intermediate Event Configuration”.
-A Path Prefix specifying a particular node is as the following.
+You can set the IP address filter for each path prefix.
+To restrict the IP address to a specific Message Start Event (HTTP) add an item Message Start Event (HTTP) – a specific node.
+You can select it in the pull-down menu in Path Prefix in the “Message Start Event/Catching Message Intermediate Event Configuration” section.
+A Path Prefix for a particular node is as follows.

-As another way, to confirm in the App ID is available since a “processModelInfold” is equal to a number of an App ID without “m”.
-For the “nodeNumber”, it is indicated on each property screen of nodes on the Workflow diagram.
+Another way to confirm the App ID is available, since the processModelInfold is equal to the App ID without the “m”.
+For the nodeNumber, it is indicated on the properties screen of each node on the Workflow diagram.

 Specifying IP addresses to permit access

-You can specify IP address to permit for each Path Prefix.
-Please enter IP address in the following manner.
+You can specify an IP address to permit for each Path Prefix.
+Please enter the IP address in the following manner.

-- Please use IPv4.
-IPv6 is not supported.
+- Please use IPv4 as IPv6 is not supported.

 - Specification of IP address can be both single and ranged.